Jerry Kasenetz: Music career

-The two met at the University of Arizona in the early 1960s.
-One of their first projects in the music business was as concert promoters bringing the British band, Dave Clark Five, to the University of Arizona.
+Kasenetz met Jeffry Katz at the University of Arizona in the early 1960s.
+One of their first projects in the music business was as concert promoters, bringing the British band, Dave Clark Five, to the University of Arizona.
 Leaving the University of Arizona before their senior year, they moved back to New York and opened a small office on Broadway.